jupierce/openshift-jenkins-pipeline-dsl/README.md

 cluster OR used tactically in the DSL with openshift.doAs( 'my-privileged-credential-id' ) {...} .

 ## Setting up Nodes
-Each node must have a copy of the OpenShift command line tool (oc) installed and in the Jenkins PATH environment variable.
+Each Jenkins node (master/agents) must have a copy of the OpenShift command line tool (oc) installed and in the Jenkins PATH environment variable.
 If your Jenkins nodes are running OpenShift images, stop reading here: they are already installed!